 6.4.3 Referrals of Minors.
 A qualifying minor to whom a habitual disruptive student behavior notice is issued under Section 6.3.1 may not be referred to the juvenile court.
-The School will follow § 53G-8-211 with respect to referring a minor who is alleged to have committed an offense on School property when School is in session or during a School-sponsored activity.
+The School will follow § 53G-8-211 with respect to referring a minor who is alleged to be a habitual truant or is alleged to have committed an offense on School property when School is in session or during a School-sponsored activity.
 In accordance with § 53G-8-211:

-[a] if the alleged offense on School property is a class C misdemeanor, an infraction, or a status offense, the minor shall be referred:
+[a] if the alleged offense on School property is a class C misdemeanor, an infraction, or a status offense, or a minor is alleged to be a habitual truant, the minor shall be referred:

-(i) to an evidence-based alternative intervention, including:

-Deleted: ~~1~~

-(1) a mobile crisis outreach team;

-(2) youth services center, as defined in § 80-5-102;

-(3) a certified youth court, as defined in § 80-6-901, or comparable restorative justice program;

-(4) an evidence-based alternative intervention created and developed by the School or other governmental entities as set forth in § 53G-8-211(3)(a)(v); or

-(5) a tobacco cessation or education program if the offense is a violation of § 76-10-105; or

-(ii) for prevention and early intervention youth services, as described in § 80-5-201, by the Division of Juvenile Justice and Youth Services if the minor refuses to participate in an evidence-based alternative intervention described above.
+- (i) to an evidence-based alternative intervention, including: - (1) a mobile crisis outreach team; - (2) youth services center, as defined in § 80-5-102; - (3) a certified youth court, as defined in § 80-6-901, or comparable restorative justice program; - (4) an evidence-based alternative intervention created and developed by the School or other governmental entities as set forth in § 53G-8-211(3)(a)(v); - (5) a tobacco cessation or education program if the offense is a violation of § 76-10-105; or - (6) truancy mediation; or - (ii) for prevention and early intervention youth services, as described in § 80-5-201, by the Division of Juvenile Justice and Youth Services if the minor refuses to participate in an evidence-based alternative intervention described above.